jack-white9/jack-white9/README.md

 <img src="https://i.imgur.com/1kHrKwf.png" alt="Jack White Banner">

 Data is everywhere.
 As a student majoring in business analytics, I have become aware of the growing importance of data in our everyday life and strive to understand how it can be manipulated to benefit us.
-As part of this journey, I have sought opportunities to learn about statistics, mathematics, and computer science in an attempt to fully grasp the its intricacies and complexities.
+As part of this journey, I have sought opportunities to learn about statistics, mathematics, and computer science in an attempt to fully grasp its intricacies and complexities.

 On this page, expect to see:
 <ul>